Ypertex/.github/profile/README.md

 # Fine hypertext.

-**Ypertex** publishes thoughtful explorations at the intersection of technology, strategy, and leadership.
+**Ypertex**™ publishes thoughtful explorations at the intersection of technology, strategy, and leadership.

 We believe in the power of well-crafted ideas—where clarity of thought meets precision of expression.
 Our content navigates the complexities of emerging technologies, strategic thinking, and the evolving nature of digital leadership, always with a forward-looking perspective.